openstack/glance/doc/source/signature.rst

   [barbican]
   auth_endpoint = http://localhost:5000/v3

-Then replace http://localhost:5000/v3 with the url of keystone, also adding /v3 to the end of it.
+Then replace http://localhost:5000/v3 with the URL of keystone, also adding /v3 to the end of it.
 For example, 'https://192.168.245.9:5000/v3'.